 There are good educational reasons why formative assessment should be given more attention and accorded a higher status than summative assessment, on which schools tended to place a greater emphasis in the past.
-There is research evidence indicating that formative assessment can be beneficial when used for refining instructional decision-making in teaching and generating feedback to improve learning.
+There is research evidence on the beneficial effects of formative assessment-when used for refining instructional decision-making in teaching and generating feedback to improve learning.
 For this reason, the CDC report Learning to Learn - The Way Forward in Curriculum Development (CDC, 2001) recommended that there should be a change in assessment practices, with schools placing due emphasis on formative assessment to make assessment for learning an integral part of classroom teaching.

 It is recognised, however, that the primary purpose of public assessment, which includes both public examinations and moderated School-based Assessments, is to provide summative assessments of the learning of each student.
-While it is desirable that students are exposed to SBA tasks in a low-stakes context and benefit from practice and experience with the tasks (i.e. for formative assessment purposes) without penalty, similar tasks will need to be administered soon as part of the public assessment process to generate marks to summarise the learning of students (i.e. for summative assessment purposes).
+While it is desirable that students are exposed to SBA tasks in a low-stake context, and that they benefit from practice and experience with such tasks for formative assessment purposes without penalty, similar tasks will need to be administered subsequently as part of the public assessment process to generate marks to summarise the learning of students (i.e. for summative assessment purposes).